Pessimistic Off-Policy Optimization for Learning to Rank: Lower Confidence Bounds on Attraction Probabilities

 \subsection{Prior Estimation}

 One shortcoming of Bayesian methods is that the prior is often unknown.
-To address this issue, we show how to estimate it using empirical Bayes \citep{maritz2018empirical}, which can be implemented for attraction probabilities as follows.
-Let $\abs{\cE}$ be the number of attraction probabilities of different items.
+To address this, we show how to estimate it using empirical Bayes \citep{maritz_empirical_2017}, which can be implemented for attraction probabilities as follows.
 For any $a \in \cE$, let $\theta_a \sim \mathrm{Beta}(\alpha, \beta)$ be the mean of a Bernoulli random variable, which is drawn i.i.d.\ from the unknown prior $\mathrm{Beta}(\alpha, \beta)$.
 Let $N_{a, +}$ and $N_{a, -}$ be the random variables that denote the number of positive and negative observations, respectively, of $\theta_a$.
-Let $n_{a, +}$ and $n_{a, -}$ be the actual observed values, and $n_a = n_{a, +} + n_{a, -}$.
-Then the likelihood of the observations, for any fixed $\alpha$ and $\beta$, is
+Let $n_{a, +}$ and $n_{a, -}$ be their observed values, and $n_a = n_{a, +} + n_{a, -}$.
+Then, the likelihood of the observations for any fixed $\alpha$ and $\beta$ is

 The last equality follows from the fact that